 Swrve’s in-app message QA testing functionality has two main purposes:

-- Your development team can use it to send test messages to your QA devices to ensure that in-app messaging is up and running before you create your first message.
+- For your development team to test messages on a QA device to ensure in-app messaging is working properly before you create your first campaign.

-- You can use it to test out new in-app messages before you commit to launching them.
-You can also pause active in-app messages to QA test them.
+- For you to test the content of new in-app messages before you launch a campaign.
+You can also pause active campaigns to QA test them.

 There are three main steps involved in QA testing an in-app message:

 - Assign the QA device to your message on the Preview & Test screen of the campaign workflow.

 You can also perform advanced QA testing for iOS devices by checking the output of your app using the Apple Configurator utility.